snow2flying/xav/README.md

 - Offers fun process monitoring with almost no overhead for indexing, SCD, encoding, TQ processes.
 - Fastest chunked encoding with `svt-av1`.
 - Fastest target quality encoding with `CVVDP`.
+- Photon noise generation support.

 ## Design Decisions

 - Uses only absolute bleeding-edge tools with an opinionated setup.
-- No flexibility or extensive feature support (such as VapourSynth filtering, zoning, different encoders, metrics, chunking methods, scaling, configurable SC parameters, statistical pooling for TQ, probing with different parameters than actual encoding for TQ).
+- No flexibility or extensive feature support (such as VapourSynth filtering, zoning, different encoders, chunking methods, scaling, configurable SC parameters, probing with different parameters than actual encoding for TQ).
 - `yuv420p` & `yuv420p10le` input AND `yuv420p10le` output only.
 No 8 (output) or 12bit support, as well as yuv422, yuv444 support.
 - TQ aim is to: Get exactly what you requested in the most accurate / fastest way possible with no chance of deviation.
 - Chunked encoding's aim is to optimize internally and reduce overhead as much as possible to get the fastest possible encoding speed overall.